Laldighi, Chittagong

-Lal Dighi is an area located in Chittagong, Bangladesh.
+Laldighi or Lal Dighi is an area located in Chittagong, Bangladesh.
 Its location is at the end of Jail Road in the city.
 Lal Dighi is spread over an area of 2.70 acres.
 On one side of it is Andarkilla.
 Around it are district council buildings and local bank branches.
 It belongs to Ward No. 32 of Chittagong City Corporation.

 History

 In 1761, the British East India Company gained control of Chittagong.
 At that time Entekali Kachari i.e. Land Tehsil Office (now Metropolitan Police Office) was painted red.
 It was known as "Lalkuthi" by the people.
 To the east of this red gate was the jail.
 It was also painted red and hence came to be known as "Lalghar".
 These two buildings were guarded by British hillmen wearing red turbans.
 Many people think that this is why the buildings are named Lal Ghar and Lal Kuthi.
 There was a small pond next to the red house and the red hut.
 At the beginning of English rule in Chittagong, the pond was enlarged and turned into a lake.
 This Dighi is known as Lal Dighi because there were two red buildings next to it.